William Francis Clarke: Academia

 In 1858, Clarke resigned as pastor of St. Joseph's upon his appointment as president of Loyola College in Maryland.
 Succeeding John Early, he remained for only two years, before being appointed president of Gonzaga College in Washington, D.C., to replace Charles H. Stonestreet.
 He was succeeded as president of Loyola College by Joseph O'Callaghan in July 1860.
 Simultaneous with his appointment at Gonzaga, he became pastor of the adjacent St. Aloysius Church.
-He also succeeded John Early as pastor of Saint Ignatius Church in the city in 1858, and held the post until he was replaced by P. O'Callaghan the following year.
+He also succeeded John Early as pastor of St. Ignatius Church in the city in October 1858, and held the post until he was replaced by O'Callaghan the following year.

 He assumed the posts on the cusp of the American Civil War, when tensions where high in the capital city.
 Within six months of his taking office, the number of students at Gonzaga had reduced by half.
 In addition to his administration of the College, he also opened a parochial school in the basement of St. Aloysius for younger students.
 On the day of its opening, there were 250 students in attendance.
 This parochial school was moved to a property owned by Senator Stephen Douglas that he rented on I Street on September 24, 1860.
 His presidency of Gonzaga came to an end in 1861, and he was succeeded by Bernardin F. Wiget.
 He returned to Loyola College as procurator on August 19, 1861.
 There, he also frequently preached in the nearby St. Ignatius Church.